 I provide flute community growth through masterclasses, recitals, and workshops.
 You will get to know the other flutists in the studio and make lifelong friends.

 I am a professional flutist AND a professional teacher!
 I have a B.M. in flute performance and a M.M. in music education, and I am passionate about using both of those degrees!
 I have 15 years of classroom music and band director experience along with private studio teaching.
 I give 100% to my flute students and enjoy nothing more than watching my students grow and excel!
-You will find that I am very involved with various ensembles in the area, and I play in many pit orchestras, meaning I maintain an active performing and teaching schedule.
+You will find that I am very involved with my flute trio, Syrodesy, and I play in many ensembles and pit orchestras, meaning I maintain an active performing and teaching schedule.
 I am passionate about continuing education and observe professional flutists and flute teachers and stay current in new flute technique and repertoire.
 I bring my experiences back to my studio and let my students and parents know what I learned!

 My Teaching Philosophy

 Hi!
 I’m Sarah, co-founder of Sand Dollar Music Studio, and if there’s one thing I’m passionate about, it’s my studio!
 Why?
 I’m glad you asked!